Skip to navigation Skip to content

 • Note: use field help ('?') if unsure of what to code in a particular field

-• Accept (Y/N): field, code a Y for Yes, if an N for No is coded, return to the IN screen to conduct another search and repeat the above.
+• Accept (Y/N): field, code 'Y' for Yes, if an 'N' for No is coded, return to the IN screen to conduct another search and repeat the above

 • select Continue

-• finalise the PAR/ADD activity.
-Select this activity on the Activity List (AL) screen of the record, type FIN in the Nxt: field and then press [Enter]
+• Finalise the PAR/ADD activity.
+Select this activity on the Activity List (AL) screen of the record, key 'FIN' in the Nxt: field and press [Enter]

-The Foster Parent PIT Exemption Reason should display on the NHI screen to ensure the young person is:
+The Foster Parent PIT Exemption Reason should display on the NHI screen.

 Record a Display on Access (DOA) DOC on the customer's record advising the student is in State Care.
-Include the organisations name and contact details.
+Include the carer, guardian or organisations name and contact details.

-Coding required to pay the Away from Home rate to customers in State Care where an organisation is the carer + Read more ...
+Coding required to pay the correct rate to customers in State Care + Read more ...

 Processing Team: Typically done by specialised processing teams in a service centre or Smart Centre.
 Unless otherwise stated, all service delivery staff may complete this step if they are trained.

-• their carer receives regular foster care or similar allowance, and
+• if the carer receives a regular foster care or similar allowance, the standard rate of Living Allowance is payable; or

 • Reason: